howtographql/howtographql/content/backend/typescript-apollo/1-getting-started.md

 Congratulations, you just implemented and successfully tested your first GraphQL query 🎉

 > **Note:** Quickly try something, make a quick change *anywhere* in your code.
 You will see the server restart again with a  message in your logging output saying `"Restarting: ..."`.
-This is because `ts-node-dev` will constantly check your code for any changes and update the server to reflect those changes. **From now on, you will always keep `ts-node-dev running`.** This will not only ensure that your server is always running, but it will also ensure Nexus generates the most updated representation of your GraphQL SDL and types.
+This is because `ts-node-dev` will constantly check your code for any changes and update the server to reflect those changes. **From now on, you will always keep `ts-node-dev running`.** This will ensure that your server is always running and that Nexus generates the most updated representation of your GraphQL SDL and types.

 ### A word on the GraphQL schema